12hashir/CoreTech-Task2-Pyton-Basics/README.md

 This repository contains Task 2 of CoreTech AI/ML Internship.

 ## Description
-Jupyter Notebook with 17 Pyton examples covering:
+Jupyter Notebook with 17 Python examples covering:
 - Variables and Data Types
 - Loops: for, while